netsells/storybook-mockdate/README.md

 Not only will this lock your stories at a specific date, it will also display that date as an overlay on your story to show the date being mocked.

+This decorator is compatible with Vue and React stories.

 ## Installation

 ```sh